State Seal of Myanmar: Third design of the State Seal (2011-2025)

 It was adopted on the day the 2008 Constitution came into force, on 31 January 2011.

-2025 Modification (Current Version)
+2025 modification (current version)

-The National Defence and Security Council (NDSC) enacted the Law Amending the State Seal Law on August 11 2025.
+The National Defence and Security Council (NDSC) enacted the Law Amending the State Seal Law on 11 August 2025.
 The amendment revises the provisions of Section 3, which define the symbols and meanings of the State Seal.

-Symbolism (historical and current)
+Descriptions and symbolisms of historical State Seals

+1948 State Seal

+The official description and symbolism was recorded at the meeting of the Constituent Assembly of Burma on 1 August 1947 which approved and adopted the State Flag and the State Seal for the then-future Burma.